 “The HUR equipment is so important.
 It’s the best way to help prevent falls in older adults.
 As a Lifestyle Director, I’m familiar with the connection between strength training and fall prevention.
 But, more importantly, I see the evidence in our residents every single day.”

 -Valerie Lesoon, Lifestyle Director, The Legacy at Falcon Point

 Q: Why is the correlation between falls and HUR usage important information for Lifewell at the corporate level?

-However, because the HUR SmartTouch technology is so easy to use, guides residents through their personal training program, automatically adjusts to their specifications, and tracks training progress overtime, resident keep coming!
+However, because the HUR SmartTouch technology is so easy to use, guides residents through their personal training programs, automatically adjusts to their specifications, and tracks training progress over time, residents keep coming!
 As well, the equipment is very inclusive.
-Some of the equipment is wheel chair accessible, and zero starting load means that people of all ages and ability levels can use the equipment.
+Some of the equipment is wheelchair accessible, and zero starting load means that people of all ages and ability levels can use the equipment.
 HUR equipment is not just for those who are already in good health.

 I cannot say enough good things about HUR and what the equipment has meant to the lives of our residents.
 There is no greater reward than having a resident come up to you tell you how much better they are feeling and getting around.

 “The HUR Equipment has made me a lot stronger from the time I moved in.
 I can walk now and I owe it to the fitness center.
 My overall health has improved as well.”

 ~Clyde, Resident at The Legacy at South Plains